See for yourself how Prophet AI can supercharge your security operations, accelerating alert investigation and response

 AI is rapidly transforming how modern Security Operations Centers (SOCs) function.
 From analyst workflows to threat hunting and incident response, AI-driven tools promise faster, more accurate security outcomes.
 But not all AI is created equal.
 Two prominent approaches stand out: Agentic AI, a proactive and autonomous implementation that drives investigations and response independently, and Security Copilot, an assistive approach where the AI acts as an analyst’s sidekick.
 In this post, we’ll explore how these two paradigms differ, where they overlap, and how SOC teams can benefit from understanding both.

+Agentic AI Security autonomously triages alerts—ingesting events, correlating and analyzing telemetry, drawing expert‑level conclusions, and executing response actions without human prompts.
 At its core, Agentic AI is about autonomy and proactivity.
-It’s not just about parsing logs or suggesting next steps—it’s about taking action.
+It’s not just about parsing logs or suggesting next steps, it’s about taking action.
 Think of Agentic AI as an investigation push to an analyst instead of an investigation pull from an analyst.
 Core competencies with agentic approaches include:

 The benefit is obvious: less gruntwork for human analysts, faster time-to-fix, and fewer missed threats.
 That said, autonomy also brings risk.
 If an Agentic AI incorrectly identifies legitimate traffic as malicious, it could cause workflow interruptions or false positives.
 The key is balancing that autonomy with oversight mechanisms like keeping a human-in-the-loop for critical actions and ensuring that investigations are transparent and explainable for rapid analyst review.